-- This course will be suitable for those working or having worked in industry or the service sector.
+- Suitable for those working or having worked in industry or the service sector.

-- This course actively encourages solving world challenges which contribute to the United Nations Sustainable Development Goals.
+- Actively encourages solving world challenges which contribute to the United Nations Sustainable Development Goals.

-- This course offers flexible delivery through a blended learning approach.
+- Offers flexible delivery through a blended learning approach.

 Global ReadyAn international outlook, with global opportunities